9 Common Signs and Symptoms of Ketosis to Look For

 If you’ve noticed a change in your sleep quality, whether it be trouble sleeping or waking during the night, it may be due to ketosis.

-This symptom usually subsides within a few weeks at most, and you may even sleep better than before starting the keto diet, as many others have.
+This symptom of ketosis usually subsides within a few weeks at most, and you may even sleep better than before starting the keto diet, as many others have.

 9. Increased Ketone Levels